pycom/pycom-micropython-sigfox/readme.md

 This software is used to scan the spectral band in background, where the LoRa gateway operates.

+### 2.6. util_lbt_test ###

+This software is used to test "Listen-Before-Talk" channels timestamps.

 3. Changelog
 -------------

 ### v4.0.0 ###

 * HAL: Added Listen-Before-Talk support for Semtech AP2 Reference Design
+* Added a reset_lgw.sh script to be used with IoT Starter Kit (v1.0) to reset the concentrator through the HOST GPIO pin.

 ### v3.2.1 ###